 The Music Academy does not grant high school degrees.
 Academy students attend local high schools or participate in partner school programs such as Oak Crest Academy or Laurel Springs.

 Colburn has limited availability for Academy students in the on-campus residence halls, which are staffed at all times.
 Each room—doubles, triples, or quads—is furnished with everything residents will need: extra-long twin beds, desks/chairs, nightstands with lamps, and wardrobes.
 There are also TVs, sofas, and kitchenettes.
-Res Life plans various student activities, including movie nights, trips to Little Tokyo for boba tea, an annual amusement park trip, and more.
+The Residential Life program plans various student activities, including movie nights, trips to Little Tokyo for boba tea amusement park trips, and more.
 The Colburn Café provides dining services to students and the public seven days a week.

 Founded on the core principle of community, Colburn believes that the values of equity, diversity, and inclusion are vital to our collective success as an institution and a community of performing artists.
-We welcome students from all over the country and around the world and strive to maintain and develop a diverse, inclusive, and supportive educational environment.
+We welcome students from around the world, nationally, regionally, and locally.
+Colburn strives to maintain and develop a diverse, inclusive, and supportive educational environment.
 As a result, everyone thrives in a healthy learning and living environment, developing the artist and the individual.